 (To be completed by the end of the sophomore year.)

-PSY 013/013L Research Methods in Psychology & Lab (4)
+PSY 001 General Psychology (4) PSY 013/013L Research Methods in Psychology & Lab (4) MA 005 Introduction to Statistics (4)

 Recommended: Courses from related fields; biology, anatomy and physiology; sociology; additional statistics or mathematics; computer science.